oar04/Bitcoin-Data-Analysis/README.md

 - The `historical_bitcoin_data.csv` file was downloaded from [Investing.com](https://uk.investing.com/crypto/bitcoin/historical-data).
 - The `cryptonews.csv` file was downloaded from [Kaggle](https://www.kaggle.com/datasets/oliviervha/crypto-news).

-## Acknowledgements

-I would like to express my gratitude to Xander Talent for their training throughout this past two months.
-Their guidance has been invaluable in helping me accomplish my career goals.

 ## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for your own purposes.